A new iPad app brings multimedia news creation and management to mobile users of Eidosmedia’s Méthode digital publishing

 “The Apple iPad puts powerful media creation and management tools in the hands of mobile users,” said Massimo Barsotti, Eidosmedia Chief Marketing Officer.
 “This new app harnesses those tools for the use of content creators and coordinators working outside the newsroom.”

-Users of the SwingApp mobile publishing platform can create and edit news stories and blogposts in full real-time interaction with the newsroom workflow.
+Users of the SwingApp mobile publishing platform can create and edit news stories and blogposts in full real-time interaction with the digital newsroom workflow.
 Photos, galleries and videos can be inserted from the local device or newsroom sources such as wire services, located through SwingApp’s multi-domain search functions.
 Once inserted, photos can be zoomed, panned and cropped in place using simple pinch and tap gestures.
 Basic text styles can be applied and hyperlinks inserted before the story is released for approval and publication.

 “SwingApp is a fantastic platform for mobile content gathering and authoring,” said Massimo, “but, just as importantly, it’s fully integrated with Méthode’s News Planning environment.”